eclecticvibeventuresllc/eclecticvibeventuresllc.github.io/index.md

 ## 🎧 About Chromatic Misfit

 **Chromatic Misfit** is a multifaceted artist, blending lo-fi soundscapes punctuated by forays into heartfelt pop and EDM.
 Inspired by Cantopop and sparked by a childhood fascination with music’s magic, they create emotionally resonant tunes.
-Their music bridges cultures and emotions, offering a uniquely cinematic auditory journey.
+Her music bridges cultures and emotions, offering a uniquely cinematic auditory journey.

 Listen & follow:
 - [Spotify](https://open.spotify.com/artist/5O4l4URYQ4EqEWrbNpVXiS)